 It had been so good to get out of the house that night even though both My Guy and I felt the pressure of our jobs telling us to stay at the table and correct papers.
-Mike was just six weeks out from finishing his Masters in Special Education (a brave career change), and then we’d both be teachers.
+My Guy was just six weeks out from finishing his Masters in Special Education (a brave career change), and then we’d both be teachers.
 But, his day had been rough.
 “Let’s take a walk, fix dinner, and then get back to this,” I had suggested.
 “Besides, you haven’t seen all of the neighborhood yet.”

 We had moved to the east side of town right after Christmas and had been too busy to explore together.
 I wanted him to see a cute residence that looked out towards Mount Rainier where several houses were for sale.
 “Maybe we’ll be ready to buy in another year,” we dreamed that night, thinking how we had sold our house on the peninsula and closed his real estate business so that he could follow his heart.

 On the way back, I marveled at how energetic My Guy seemed.
 He wasn’t a fan of long walks or hills but tackled both voluntarily.
 Suddenly … he groaned and dropped to the ground.
 Immediately he was green, his eyes were rolled back, and foam formed around his lips.
 His heart had stopped.
 No warning … no clutching of his chest … no complaints of pain or discomfort … no tremors.
 His heart just stopped.

 I screamed for help which came in the form of a call to 911 and a high schooler who helped me administer CPR until the paramedics arrived and shocked him back into a pulse.
-Then … off to the hospital where we would be for 29 days.
+Then … to the hospital where we would be for 29 days.